Should Lawyers Use Billboards for Personal Injury Advertising?

 - The text font should be large, simple, and stand out.
 Color and contrast are crucial.

 - Avoid images unless it’s the main message.
 Images will draw attention away from your message.
 If you use an image, it should be simple and easily identified within 3 seconds.
+People are more likely to look at an ad if it contains just text.
+An advantage of 1-800 HURT-911 is that it’s text that can be stylized.

 - Do not include photos of lawyers (unless you want a seat at the best table in a restaurant).
 Photos of lawyers will draw attention away from your message.